-Graduate students are in good standing when they have a UAA cumulative GPA of 3.00 or higher and a semester GPA of 3.00 or higher for the most recently completed semester.
-For those programs with a pass/no pass grading option, a grade of P is considered equivalent to a grade of B (3.00) or higher in graduate courses.
+Graduate students are in good standing when they have a minimum UAA cumulative GPA of 3.00 and a minimum semester GPA of 3.00 for the most recently completed semester.
+For those programs with a pass/no pass grading option, a grade of P is considered equivalent to a minimum grade of B (3.00) in graduate courses.
 Individual departments may establish additional criteria for good standing.
 Students are presumed to be in good standing during their first semester at UAA.
 Graduate students in their second year of study and beyond must also have an Annual Report of Student Progress on file with the Graduate School to be considered in good standing.
 Students in good standing are academically eligible to re-enroll at UAA.

 Academic probation is the status assigned to those students not in good academic standing, i.e., whose semester and cumulative GPA falls below 3.00.
 It also applies to students who fail to undertake continuous registration or fail to make progress toward a graduate degree as indicated by the Annual Report of Student Progress.

-Continuing probation is the status assigned to those students who begin a semester on probation and during that semester earn a semester GPA of 3.00 or higher without raising their cumulative GPA to 3.00.
-This status may be continued until the student raises their cumulative GPA to 3.00 or loses their graduate certificate- or degree-seeking status.
+Continuing probation is the status assigned to those students who begin a semester on probation and during that semester earn a minimum semester GPA of 3.00 without raising their cumulative GPA to at least 3.00.
+This status may be continued until the student raises their cumulative GPA to at least 3.00 or loses their graduate certificate- or degree-seeking status.

-Academic disqualification is the status assigned to those students who begin a semester on probation or continuing probation and fail to earn a semester GPA of 3.00, fail to undertake continuous registration or fail to make progress toward a graduate certificate or degree.
+Academic disqualification is the status assigned to those students who begin a semester on probation or continuing probation and fail to earn a minimum semester GPA of 3.00, fail to undertake continuous registration, or fail to make progress toward a graduate certificate or degree.
 Those students’ admission status will be changed to non-degree-seeking.
 Students who have lost graduate certificate- or degree-seeking status may continue to attend UAA as non-degree-seeking students.
 However, those students do not qualify for financial aid and international students will lose their immigration status.
-Students must apply for reinstatement to UAA (see Reinstatement to Graduate Degree-Seeking Status on this page).
+Students must reapply to their UAA graduate program if they wish to return to degree-seeking status.

 Additional Master’s Degrees